-One of the best female goalies on the planet is moving to China to help the country try to become a hockey powerhouse.
+One of the best female goalies on the planet has moved to China to help the country try to become a hockey powerhouse.

-Noora Raty, who in April led Finland to a bronze medal at the IIHF Women’s World Hockey Championship and took home the Best Goalie award, has signed a one-year contract that will see her backstop the CWHL’s new China-based team, Kunlun Red Star.
+Noora Raty, who led Finland to a bronze medal at the IIHF Women’s World Hockey Championship in April and took home the Best Goalie award, signed a one-year contract to backstop the CWHL’s new China-based team, Kunlun Red Star.

 The 28-year-old, who was the first female goalie to suit up in Finland’s second-tier men’s pro league, believes this is her most important role yet.

-We caught up with Raty to talk about her new gig and what it means for the future of women’s hockey.
+We caught up with Raty during the summer to talk about her new gig and what it means for the future of women’s hockey.

 Sportsnet: Do you feel like a professional hockey player for the first time in your career?